 13 All your children shall be taught by the Lord,

-Jerusalem will indeed be trodden down by the Gentiles, beginning with Nebuchadnezzar, the first of the remaining four great world empires.
-Babylon will be followed by Medo-Persia, Greece, and Rome.
-Rome will not be conquered but will crumble – it will be replaced by the European nations and former colonies that we have known through history right up to the present time.
-But one day in the future, God will brush these governments all aside and replace them with one far greater, an eternal kingdom, centered in Jerusalem and built of priceless and colorful gems and stones.
-Jesus Christ will reign as king, perhaps assisted by King David himself.
+As predicted, Jerusalem would be trodden down by the Gentiles, beginning with Nebuchadnezzar, the first of the remaining four great world empires.
+Babylon will be followed by Medo-Persia, Greece, and finally Rome.
+The Roman Empire will not be conquered but will crumble – it will be replaced by the European nations and former colonies that we have known throughout history, right up to the present time.
+It will reform one day under Antichrist in one last vain attempt to defy and defeat the Lord.
+One day in the future, God will brush these governments aside and replace them with one far greater, an eternal kingdom, centered in Jerusalem, built of priceless and colorful gems and stones.
+Here, Jesus Christ will reign as king, perhaps assisted by a resurrected King David, himself.

 At last, Jerusalem will be a place of peace, and all the children of the land will be taught in truth by the Lord Himself.

-The last book of the New Testament, the Revelation of Jesus Christ, shares a vision of the Apostle John highlighting the color and splendor of God and heaven.
+The last book of the New Testament, the Revelation of Jesus Christ, shares a vision given to the Apostle John highlighting the color and splendor of God and His heaven.
 Christ’s new kingdom on earth will undoubtedly share and reflect many of these colorful qualities.

 Reflection

 God adds color to our world as an amazing gift of His love.
-Everyone who enters His kingdom will be able to enjoy its magnificent beauty and splendor through eternity.
+Everyone who enters His kingdom by faith will be able to enjoy its magnificent beauty throughout eternity.

 Lord, You and Your goodness are the true color and glory in our lives.
 Your radiance and brightness surpass our every imagination.
 May we be there to see the gem-covered walls and foundations of the New Jerusalem.
-We trust in You and Your sacrifice on the cross to grant us the righteousness we need to stand in Your presence and worship.
-Thank You for Your abundant grace and mercy.
+We trust in You and Your sacrifice on the cross to cleanse us from our sin and grant us the righteousness we need to stand in Your presence.
+We thank You for Your abundant grace and mercy.
 In Jesus name we pray, Amen.